 The prize is free to enter, with no charges at any point, and entrants may include work published by different organisations.

-A completed submission consists of a minimum of 1 item, and a maximum of 3 items in total.
-Items may be in any medium, such as written journalism or creative writing, video and audio content including video diaries, photojournalism (which must include text as well as photos) and social media content.
+Entries may be in any medium, such as written journalism or creative writing, video and audio content including video diaries, photojournalism (which must include text as well as photos) and social media content.
 Books are not eligible for the Orwell Prize for Reporting Homelessness.

 The prize is free to enter, with no charges at any point.